Born on the Fourth of July (film): Plot

 In 1969, Kovic, now permanently using a wheelchair, returns home and turns to alcohol to cope with his growing depression and disillusionment.
 During an Independence Day parade, he is asked to give a speech, but is unable to finish after he hears a crying baby in the crowd, triggering a flashback to Vietnam.
 Kovic visits Donna in Syracuse, New York, where the two reminisce.
 While attending a vigil for the victims of the Kent State shootings, they are separated when Donna and other protestors are arrested by police.

 In Massapequa, a drunken Kovic has a heated argument with his mother, and his father decides to send him to Villa Dulce, a Mexican haven for wounded Vietnam veterans.
-He has his first sexual encounter with a prostitute but is heartbroken when he sees her with another customer.
+He has his first sexual encounter with a prostitute, but is heartbroken when he sees her with another customer.
 Kovic befriends Charlie, another paraplegic, and the two decide to travel to another village after getting kicked out of a bar.
 After annoying their taxicab driver, they are stranded on the side of the road, and an argument turns into a fight.
 They are picked up by a passing motorist who takes them back to Villa Dulce.

 Kovic travels to Venus, Georgia, where he visits Wilson's grave.
 He then meets the fallen Marine's family to confess his guilt in their loved one's death.
-Wilson's widow answers that she can't forgive him, and that any kind of forgiveness would be between him and God.
+The parents are sympathethic but Wilson's widow answers that she can't forgive him and that any kind of forgiveness would be between him and God.

 In 1972, Kovic joins the organization Vietnam Veterans Against the War, and travels to the Republican National Convention in Miami, Florida.
 As Richard Nixon is giving an acceptance speech for his presidential nomination, Kovic expresses to a news reporter his hatred for the war and the government for abandoning the American people.
 His comments enrage Nixon's supporters, and his interview is cut short when police attempt to remove and arrest him and other protestors.
 Kovic and the veterans manage to break free from the officers, regroup, and charge the hall again, though not successfully.

 The movie ends in 1976, with Kovic an invited speaker at the Democratic National Convention in New York City, following the publication of his autobiography.